Redriel57/Super-Paper-Mario-AP/README.md

 ## Settings
 - _`map_shuffle` or Mapsanity:_ Each 48 maps lead to a random item.
 Since you cannot give yourself a map, you are expected to go fleep at the location indicated by the map in order to claim the check on the client.
 - _`shuffle_sammer` or Sammersanity:_ Defeating all 100 Sammer Guys gives 7 items, the cards the Sammer King gives you.
-To do that, you should set you Sequence Position to Post game, then enter 7-1.
+To do that, you should set you Sequence Position to Post game, then enter 6-1.
 These locations are hinted from the start.
+- _`piccolo_sequence_shuffle`:_ Adds all checks from the Trading Sequence to get to Piccolo.
+The first check expects you to go talk to everyone in the original order from the base game.

 ## Special informations
 You cannot give yourself a Pure Heart with the practice codes, since, it's not an actual item, but it's tied to the Sequence Position (SP).